The Intruder (2019 film): Plot

 Scott (Michael Ealy) and Annie Howard (Meagan Good) purchase a Napa Valley house called "Foxglove" from its previous owner, Charlie Peck (Dennis Quaid).
-Charlie explains his wife, Ellen, passed away from cancer two years earlier and he will soon be moving to Florida to live with his daughter, Cassidy.
-Scott is instantly irritated by Charlie who appears overly friendly with Annie and keeps dropping by unannounced.
+Charlie explains his wife, Ellen, died of cancer two years earlier and he will soon be moving to Florida to live with his daughter, Cassidy.

 Scott and Annie invite their friend Mike and his wife over to spend the night.
 When Mike goes outside for a cigarette, he senses he is being watched.
-The following morning, he notices a cigarette burn on the seat of his luxury car that wasn't there previously.
+The following morning, when Mike and his wife are leaving, he notices a cigarette burn on the seat of his luxury car that wasn't there previously.
+Annie eventually discovers Charlie mowing their lawn, but afterwards, invites him to a Thanksgiving dinner.
+That night, Scott and Mike discover someone in the woods, prompting Scott to install security cameras in their home.
+Charlie comes and orders the workers to stop the work, but Scott fends him off.
 Charlie continues to show up without an invitation; he explains he is not moving to Florida just yet, and is staying at the Royal Hotel in town.
-Tensions rise between Scott and Annie due to Scott's coldness toward Charlie, and it is also revealed that, before getting married, he had cheated on her with a colleague.
+Tensions rise between Scott and Annie due to Scott's coldness toward Charlie, and Annie's disbelief.
+During Christmas, Charles help Annie decorate, and Scott has drinks with his clients.
+Scott returns home immediately but has an argument with Annie.
+They reconcile after they wake up in the middle of the night from a noise, and have sex on the floor, unaware that Charlie is watching.

-When a neighbour tells Scott that Charlie's wife killed herself with one of Charlie's shotguns, Scott asks Mike to investigate him.
+When a neighbour tells Scott that Charlie's wife killed herself with one of Charlie's shotgunns.
 Meanwhile, Charlie has developed an obsession with Annie and begins visiting her at home when Scott is not there.
-One morning, while Scott is out jogging, a truck runs into him from behind; it turns out that Charlie was the driver.
-Mike uncovers that Charlie had gone into debt and was facing legal trouble and therefore was forced to sell the house to Scott and Annie.
-While Scott is in the hospital, Charlie shows up at the house, and he and Annie have dinner.
+One morning, while Scott is out jogging, a truck runs him down from behind; it turns out that Charlie was the driver of the truck.
+Mike uncovers that Charlie had gone into debt and faced legal trouble and therefore was forced to sell the house to Scott and Annie.
+While Scott is in the hospital recuperating from injuries, Charlie shows up at the house, and he and Annie have dinner.
 Mike goes to check on her and is confronted by Charlie, who declares he has a chance to get back all he lost and must get rid of Scott.
 Charlie then kills Mike with an axe.